suss-vli/student-guide/guide/faq.md

 ![Session Time](images/voc-session-time.png)

-If your session is disconnected due to the time limit, you can re-access your lab by closing the lab and starting a new lab session.
+You can re-access your lab by closing the lab and starting a new lab session.

-### **Mongodb Connection Issue**
----
+If you have concerns about your submission, click [here](#3-submission-deadline) for more info.

-**Mongodb is disconnected.
-I am facing an error trying to reconnect Mongodb.**
+### 2. Mongodb is disconnected.
+I am facing an error trying to reconnect Mongodb.

 Usually when this happens, it means that the previous Mongodb run was not logged off properly and the lock file was not removed.